cilium/cilium.io/src/posts/2021-02-10-network-policy-editor/index.md

 How do you prevent these mistakes?

-🤓 <a href="https://editor.cilium.io/?policy-tutorial=combine-policy-rules" target="_blank">Click to inspect the example in the Network Policy Editor</a>
+🤓 <a href="https://editor.cilium.io/?policy-tutorial=combine-policy-rules" target="_blank" rel="noopener noreferrer">Click to inspect the example in the Network Policy Editor</a>

 ### Mistake 5: Confusing Different Uses for “{}”